Sabudana khichadi is a very well known dish in India. Sabudana khichadi has earned a reputation as a staple food for fasting/upvas.

-Step 7: Now add salt and sugar as needed to it.
-Mix everything well.
+Step 7: Now add salt and sugar.

 Step 8: Add peanut powder to the pan.
 Mix everything again and let it cook on a medium flame for 2-3 minutes.
 Squeeze lemon over it and garnish it with finely chopped coriander.

 Yay….!
 Sabudana khichadi is ready. 😊 Serve the khichadi with Dahi (yogurt)

 1. The most crucial part about making this khichadi is that the Sabudana should be soaked properly in the right amount of water.
 If it is soaked in an excessive amount of water, then it will turn mushy and will stick to the pan while preparing khichadi.
 So, place Sabudana in a container and add water to it until the water level is slightly above the Sabudana level.
 Please refer below picture.

 2. If you like spicy, then add more green chilies while grinding green chili and coriander together in mixer.

 3. Peanut powder should be used in correct quantity, make sure you do not overuse it.

 4. Squeezing of lemon juice and then adding a little bit of sugar uplifts the tastes of khichadi.